 VLOG

-Coaches are trying to help, but some common cues do the opposite.
-In this video, we break down why “get extended” is often misunderstood and why arms fully extended at contact can actually slow the bat and reduce power.
+Coaches are trying to help, but some cues do the opposite.
+We break down why “get extended” is often misunderstood, how fully extended arms at contact can reduce power, and more!

 The linear swing was everywhere, swing level, hit down, and transfer weight back to the front.
 Then baseball adjusted to lift the ball, but hitters took a step in the wrong direction, dropping the barrel early to “get in the zone sooner.”